Air China: Forbidden Pavilion

+Capital Pavilion

 Capital Pavilion is Air China's business class, and is offered on all Air China aircraft, excluding the Comac C909-700.

 On Air China's narrow-body fleet, business class seats are recliners arranged in an 2-2 configuration.

 Capital Pavillion on an Air China Boeing 777-300ER.
 Similar seats are used on Air China's Boeing 747-8s and 787s.

-On the Boeing 747-8, Boeing 777-300ER and Boeing 787, the Capital Pavillion would be located at the front of the cabin in a 2-2-2 configuration.
+On the Boeing 747-8, Boeing 777-300ER and Boeing 787, the Capital Pavilion would be located at the front of the cabin in a 2-2-2 configuration.
 They feature Collins Parallel Diamond seats, which can convert into a 6'-4" lie-flat bed.
 The seats have a width of 21 inches, and also feature a 15-16 inch touchscreen along with Universal AC and USB-A sockets.
-On the Boeing 747s, Capital Pavillion is located in the nose of the aircraft and the Upper Deck, with a painted collage of the Summer Palace, which symbolizes good luck in China.
+On the Boeing 747s, Capital Pavilion is located in the nose of the aircraft and the Upper Deck, with a painted collage of the Summer Palace, which symbolizes good luck in China.
 On the Boeing 747-400, the seats have partial recline, with a touch-screen function and remote function IFE screen on the back of seats and also located in the armrests.
 It was located in a 2-2-2 configuration at the back, with 2-2 rows continuing to the front and on the Upper Deck.
 These seats feature seat-back AVOD screens.

-The Capital Pavillion on the Airbus A330 would be located in a small area at the front of the cabin.
+The Capital Pavilion on the Airbus A330 would be located in a small area at the front of the cabin.
 On newer A330s, they feature Zodiac Aura Lite, which consists of rectangle-like seats, with two reading lights located between seats in a 2-2-2 configuration and seat-back screens would be provided.
 These seats provide full recline and can convert into a 6'-4" lie-flat bed.
-The seats also have a row pitch of 79 inches, a seat width of 21 inches, and also features a 15 inch touch screen display, as well as Universal AC and USB-A sockets.
+The seats also have a row pitch of 79 inches, a seat width of 21 inches, and also features a 15-inch touch screen display, as well as Universal AC and USB-A sockets.
 On older A330s, the screens would be smaller and there would be no storage space between screens, and a recline of 165 degrees.

 The Airbus A350 feature Air China's latest product.
 On older A350s, the seats feature a reverse herringbone Collins Aerospace Super-Diamond seat arrangement at the front of the cabin in 8 1-2-1 configurated rows.
 The seats would be full flat reclinable, along with a shoulder belt for safety.
 There are no mid-overhead bins, allowing the cabin to look and feel bigger.
 There would also be aisle access to all seats, and 18-inch HD IFE screens.
 On newer Airbus A350s, the cabin features Recaro CL6720 seats arranged in a 1-2-1 configuration.
 The seats can convert to a 6'-4" lie-flat bed, and has a seat width of 21 inches.
-Each seat features a 18 inch HD touch screen display and Universal AC and USB-A sockets.
+Each seat features a 18-inch HD touch screen display and Universal AC and USB-A sockets.